azeem59/MDFlakerForPaperUpdated/README.md

     },
 ### 2.4 Generate Output in Tables and Graphs
     There are 2 ways to show data: charts and tables.
 Tables provide detailed information including test case names, paths, name of test smells and other information whereas charts provides high level quantitative information.

-    use "python show.py --help" to get details
+    Every table will be saved as a csv file to output/csv and every chart will be saved as a image to output/image use "python show.py --help" to get details

 #### 2.4.1 test smells